Games bring people together, in many different forms! Here are the associations and clubs that will be present over these three days.

 The second is to bring together several Belgian artists for a common purpose: Make our visitors dream while at the same time offering them a challenge adapted to their level!
 Visit the stand of the Cabinet de L’Étrange to discover what Delphine, Lyst, Guillaume and Navid have concocted for you!

-Les Portes de Salem
+Les Forgeurs de rêves

 Les Saigneurs du Chaos